How To Gain Permanent Residency In BC

 BC is the best place for people who love nature.
 One of the best things about BC is that it has many lakes, which really add to the province’s beauty.
 There are also about 400 provincial parks in BC, which is quite a lot.
 BC also shares a border with Seattle in the US, so you can easily cross over to Seattle from this province.

-About The BC PNP
+The BC PNP Point Requirements

 BC PNP program is a Provincial Nominee Program where you are only invited if you have a job offer from BC, using the BC PNP Point Calculator.
 PNP nominations are issued here based on the labor market shortage.
 This is a collection of immigration pathways enabling foreign nationals to become Canadian permanent residents in BC.
 The BC PNP Point Calculator is strategically designed to attract immigrants in areas which will benefit the province: skilled workers, workers in sectors with labor shortages, entrepreneurs, and investors.

 There are two sections of BC PNP and the BC PNP Point Calculator.
 The first one is Skills Immigration, and the other is Entrepreneurial Immigration.

 British Columbia Skills Immigration targets foreign nationals with the skills to become meaningful members of BC’s workforce.
 The pathways within BC Skills Immigration emphasize immigrants with employment prospects in BC who demonstrate the experience needed to secure and maintain employment as BC residents.
 There are five categories under this section: